Merlin1A/cs326-team-psi/docs/milestone2.md

 ## Division of Labor
 * [Jesse Brookins](https://github.com/Merlin1A)
 Added logic to programmatically generate the reviews for each course from 'dummy' json data.
-Wrote logic for voting functionality.
+Wrote logic for voting functionality and the associated html/ stylings.
 Also collaborated with Johno and Lynn on the API structure, and helped implement it.
 * [Johno Pomerat](https://github.com/sperek27)
 Designed and wrote the internal architecture of the dummy server.
 Created client-side logic to process GET requests to enable dynamic creation of the wireframe pages.
 Wrote all the logic to render courses dynamically on the landing page.
-Implemented POST requests for posting upvotes to the dummy server.
 Assisted Jesse and Lynn by fixing bugs and writing documentation.
 * [Lynn Li](https://github.com/lynnli0)
 Designed and created the inital layout/wireframe using Whimiscal with Jesse and Johno.
 Drafted and create the templates for settings.html, createacc.html, and ratings.html as well as the content in the card expansion for index.html.

-## Part 0: Data Interactions
+## Part 1: API Planning

 #### Project API Planning
 * Creation: User Accounts, Reviews & Data Points